 It isn’t always easy to tell when you should treat your neck pain on your own or when you should turn to our Harlingen pain medicine specialists.
 If your neck pain is the result of a traumatic injury from contact sports or a car accident then the sooner you seek professional care the better.
 Whiplash and other injuries don’t always appear right away, so coming in as quickly as possible after these injuries is important for providing you with the treatments you need.

 If you’ve also been dealing with neck pain that has gotten worse, isn’t relieved by at-home care and rest, or lasts more than a week, then it’s time to give us a call.
 A physical examination, along with x-rays and other diagnostic testing can provide us with the information we need to offer a diagnosis and create your specialized treatment plan.

 Don’t let neck pain affect your quality of life or make you change around your schedule.
-Turn to the experts at The Headache and Pain Center in Harlingen and Brownsville, TX, to get the care you need.
+Turn to the experts at The Optimum Pain and Regenerative Medicine in Harlingen, TX, to get the care you need.